 I don't tend to say anything myself.
 Partly because I find social media tediously stressful whenever I use it as anything besides a newspaper.
 Partly because Author Training School teaches you to play nice and get along, because the Internet is forever and the world is watching.
 And partly because I'm either worried about appropriating victimhood within a group I belong to (for example, what right do I have to shout about sexual harassment when I've never been sexually harassed?), or else - as this week, when it's about a group I *don't* belong to - anxious not to speak out of turn.

 We feel that a lot, don't we?
 Whenever we are members of the dominant/majority group, there is always that urge not to be seen as insensitive, bigoted, or tone-deaf.
 Maybe you don't want to be attacked for saying the wrong thing.
+Maybe you don't feel qualified to render an opinion.
 Maybe you are worried about speaking over the voices of the people who are most affected by the issue at hand.
 Regardless, in this age of "like", "share", and "retweet", it is easier than ever before to let a one-click "yeah, what s/he said" do the talking for you.

 But the National Book Award foul-up last week let me hear a really interesting case against that.
 Here, let me re-blog-tweet it for you (and then advertise this post on Facebook for a veritable turducken of media incest):

 (Please note that I have curated this page above - for the unabridged version, I recommend following @djolder himself.)

 It's a hell of a proposition, isn't it?
 Maybe it's just surprising to me because I've steeped for such a long time in the 'Hippocratic' school of social activism: don't tone-police, don't concern-troll, don't speak for, over, or above marginalized voices, and definitely, definitely don't make your feelings their problem.
 "First, do no harm" sounds good until it turns into doing nothing, which is actually harmful.